department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/eligibility.md

 - Or fax it to <span class="tel">855-840-8299</span>

-You’ll get a letter from us that’ll tell you if you’re eligible for burial in a VA national cemetery.
+You’ll get a letter from us letting you know if you can be buried in a VA national cemetery.
 Keep this letter in a safe place.

 If you want to be buried at a state Veterans cemetery, check the site you want ahead of time, since some state Veterans cemeteries require that you live in that state or have other rules around eligibility.
 [See a list of national and state VA cemeteries](http://www.cem.va.gov/cem/cems/listcem.asp).